 DISCUSSION:

 The Board received a letter from MOR Smith regarding a change in the business model for Soleo Health.
 At the February 3, 2014, the approved Soleo Health’s application to operate a New Community Pharmacy pending receipt of waivers and a successful inspection.
 In her letter MOR Smith indicates that construction of the new facility has been delayed impacting the ability to service patients.
-MOR Smith indicates that Soleo Health desires to lease a space adjacent to the new pharmacy in order to provide patients with non-compounded product Immunoglobulin and Factor products.”
+MOR Smith indicates that Soleo Health desires to lease a space adjacent to the new pharmacy in order to provide patients with non-compounded product Immunoglobulin and Factor products.

 ACTION: Motion by R. TINSLEY, seconded by K. CONLEY, and voted unanimously to approve the use of the temporary space, until such time as the permanent space has been completed, subject to successful inspection.
 The space can be used temporarily for six (6) months maximum.
 Any additional time needed would have to be approved by the Board.